Military history of Germany: Battle of Britain

 The British surprised the Germans with their high quality aircraft; flying close to home bases where they could refuel, and using radar as part of an integrated air defense system, they had a significant advantage over German aircraft operating at long ranges.
 The Hawker Hurricane fighter played a vital role for the RAF in winning the Battle of Britain in the summer of 1940.
 A fast, heavily armed monoplane that went into service in 1937, the Hurricane was effective against both German fighters and bombers and accounted for 70–75% of German losses during the battle of Britain.
 The Germans immediately pulled out their Stukas, which were no match against the Hurricanes and Supermarine Spitfires.
 The Battle of Britain showed the world that Hitler's vaunted war machine could be defeated.

 Barley (2004) identifies numerous failures by the German high command.
 Hitler was indecisive, failing to identify a political goal that would define the military mission.
-Luftwaffe planning was muddled, and overlooked the important lessons learned in Spain.
+Luftwaffe planning was muddled, and overlooked the important lessons learned during the Spanish Civil War (1936—1939).
 The operation was poorly supported by German intelligence.
 Germany failed to adhere to two key principles of war: know your enemy and yourself, and select and maintain your aim.

 Balkans

-To support their weakened Italian allies who had started several invasions, in early 1941 Germany deployed troops in Greece, Yugoslavia and North Africa.
+To support their weakened Italian allies who had started several invasions (1939 in Albania and Greco-Italian War from 28 October 1940 to 23 April 1941), in April 1941 Germany deployed troops in Yugoslavia and Greece.
+These deployments disrupted Berlin's timetable, and delayed the invasion of the Soviet Union.

 In the Balkans it was a matter of guerrilla war which was extremely violent on all sides.
-These deployments disrupted Berlin's timetable, and delayed the invasion of the Soviet Union.